NinaZumel/TwelveMedievalGhostStories/English/Story_I.md

+# I. Concerning the ghost of a certain labourer at Ryevaulx who helped a man to carry beans

 A certain man was riding on his horse carrying on its back a peck of beans.
 The horse stumbled on the road and broke its shin bone; which when the man saw he took the beans on his own